epigen/CellWhisperer/README.md

 - `figures`: Pipeline to (re)produce all analyses/plots for the final manuscript (see the `src/figures/README.md` for details)
 - `cellxgene_preprocessing`: Pipeline to preprocess new (single cell) RNA-seq datasets for interactive exploration in CELLxGENE/CellWhisperer

-These modules and pipelines are used 'under the hood':
+Under the hood, the main python package (`cellwhisperer`) and a series of pipelines are important:

 - `cellwhisperer`: CellWhisperer embedding model python package including model, training and inference code
 - `datasets`: retrieval/preparation of training and validation datasets (transcriptomes as well as annotations)